[Nikon D5, Nikon 85mm ƒ/1.8, ISO 5000, ƒ/1.8, 1/100]

 Third, too many people are concerned about a high ISO’s poor image.
 If you are shooting in daylight, this is not a concern with cameras made in the last couple of years.
 Take a look at the baseball player.
 Note the setting for ISO 1000.

-What is essential is a photo that is sharp and in focus more than if there is any noise in the image.
+What is essential is a sharp photo and focus more than if there is any noise in the image.
 You can live with noise more than with out-of-focus or blurred images.

 FOCUS